confluentinc/demo-dsp-fraud-detection/README.md

 ---

 ## Validate Networking Infrastructure Provisioned
-In the next step we will validate that the networking between AWS & Confluent is working as expected
+In the next step we will validate that the networking between AWS & Confluent is working as expected.

 ### Validate AWS Private Endpoint ![aws_endpoint_services.png](img/aws_endpoint_services.png)
 1. Log into the AWS console